 The Sticky Web of Selling Electric Cars

-In web design, “sticky” elements are a feature—they keep the important stuff in front of the user.
-But when you are advancing a paradigm-shifting technology like the electric vehicle (EV), stickiness is a flaw.
-The reality is that many American consumers are trapped in a special case of sticky- it’s more like the vibrating spider web, less so an attention grabbing web design.
+In web design, “sticky” elements are a feature that keeps the important stuff in front of the user.
+But when you are advancing a paradigm shifting technology stickiness becomes a flaw.
+Consumers get trapped in old information that is memorable and attention grabbing to them.
+But it is not accurate.

 1. The Cost: The Cobwebs of 2012 onwards

-For years, the narrative that “EVs are for the rich” was a primary strand in the web.
-This is a “cobweb” of outdated information.
-In 2026, battery costs have followed Wright’s Law—where costs drop as cumulative production increases—bringing sticker prices to near-parity with gas vehicles.
+For years, the narrative that “EVs are for the rich” was a primary strand in the web but today, it reflects a “cobweb” of outdated information.
+In 2026, battery costs have followed Wright’s Law, and sticker prices are approaching near-parity with gas vehicles.

 2. Range and Charging: A Web of Vibrations

 Range anxiety is the most sensitive strand in the web.
-When a consumer hears about a broken charger, it vibrates every other fear they hold.
+When a consumer hears a story about a broken charger, it vibrates other fears they hold.
 Interestingly, there is an inverse relationship between the range consumers need from their battery and the number of (level 3) charging stations.

-The average 2026 EV now offers 300+ miles of range, providing a massive buffer for the average American who drives fewer than 40 miles per day.
-On the infrastructure side, 2025 saw a total of 18,000+ new Level 3 charging stations, up 30% from the previous year, or about 70,000 in total.
-Cars go further, and while there is not a charging station on every corner, they are getting there.
+The average 2026 EV now offers 300+ miles of range, providing a massive buffer for the average driver who travels less than 40 miles per day.
+On the infrastructure side, 2025 saw a build out of 18,000+ new Level 3 charging stations, up 30% from the previous year, for a total of 70,000.
+While we do not have a charging station on every corner, there are more stations and cars need to charge up less often.

-Yet the news cycle screams doubt.
-“Vibrations” caused by copper theft of cables or software glitches from the charging payment system make for good headlines.
-The public remains caught in the image of the stranded driver, while everyday EV owners barely pay attention.
+But the news cycle screams otherwise.
+Stories about the theft of copper cables or software glitches with the charging payment system linger on.
+The public remembers the images of the stranded driver, while everyday EV owners sonder forward.

 3. The Reliability Paradox

-It is a mystery how the “unreliable” label got caught in this web.
+It is a mystery how the “unreliable” label got caught in the web of misperceptions.
 An EV drivetrain has roughly 20 moving parts, compared to the 2,000+ in an internal combustion engine.

 4. The Environmental “Wash”